PBrockmann/ipython_ferretmagic/README.md

 Install pyferret following instructions from http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret.

-Once you can import the pyferret module in python then install the ipython notebook extension.
+Once you can import the pyferret module in ipython then install the ipython notebook extension.

 In IPython, install ferretmagic: